-Claim: A 1922 newspaper article warned that climate change was melting Arctic ice and disrupting wildlife.
+Claim: A 1922 newspaper article reported that "radical change in climatic conditions" was melting Arctic ice and disrupting wildlife.

 Examples:[Collected via e-mail, December 2009]